TrickyFatCat/TrickyButtons/README.md

 2. `OnButtonReversed` - called when the button animation was reversed;
 3. `OnButtondDisabled` - called when the button was disabled;
 4. `OnButtonEnabled` - called when the button was enabled;

+### ButtonInteractive

+A button which requires interaction.
+Good for levers, switches, valves, etc.

+It already has an interaction trigger and interface.

+### ButtonFloor

+A button which activated via a trigger.
+Good for buttons on floor.